 Although it may be a screen recording software first and foremost, the features in this tool allow it to capture the system audio and save it as an audio file.
 To learn how to use Movavi Screen Recorder to record internal audio on your PC visit the Movavi site.

-Being a screen recording software, you’ll be able to capture video footage from your screen or webcam as well.
-After recording an audio or video clip you can trim it and discard any parts that you don’t need before saving it in the format that you prefer.
+As a screen recording software, you’ll also be able to capture video footage from your screen or webcam.
+After recording an audio or video clip, you can trim it and discard any parts you don’t need before saving it in the format you prefer.

 Overall it is the most versatile option available should you want to record your system audio and possibly video footage to accompany it as well.

-One of the more capable audio recorders and editors for PC is definitely Audacity.
-Which is a very popular free and open-source tool.
+One of the more capable audio recorders and editors for PC is definitely Audacity, which is a top-rated free and open-source tool.
 It has numerous features to record and edit audio tracks.